 You might be asking why?
 Well, it’s pretty simple.
 Like it’s stated above, the audience you target needs to see adverts that they can relate with.
-Therefore, using the group of people mentioned in the parish before this do not work in top management positions, the same way a larger percentage of your target audience doesn’t (You should know that in any firm or company, less than 10% of the employees are in management positions).
+Therefore, using the group of people mentioned in the parish before this does not work in top management positions, the same way a larger percentage of your target audience doesn’t (You should know that in any firm or company, less than 10% of the employees are in management positions).

-In all this, we are not saying that top down marketing is wrong.
-But in as much as it is still a move that can be taken, bottom up marketing proves to be more efficient in most cases, particular where recurrent, fast moving products are concerned.
+“In all this, we are not saying that a top-down marketing strategy is wrong.
+But in as much as it is still a move that can be taken, bottom-up marketing proves to be more efficient in most cases, particularly where recurrent, fast-moving products are concerned.”

-Bottom up marketing ultimately makes more sense, is more reliable and won’t just be a waste of money.
-Because after all, 90% of advertising is usually aimed at the general public where very few people work in top level management or executive positions.
+Bottom-up marketing ultimately makes more sense, is more reliable, and won’t just be a waste of money.
+Because after all, 90% of advertising is usually aimed at the general public where very few people work in top-level management or executive positions.

 As you embark on adopting a strategy for your marketing campaigns, ensure that you do that keeping in mind the needs and expectations of consumers.